Randy Moss Rookie Cards

 1998 Playoff Prestige Retail, Card No. 173 (shop eBay)

 This retail only version is printed on much thinner card stock and this will show chipping at the lower portion of card due to the silver foil if you’re not careful.
 Parallels include: Green – offers green foil and the Red parallels were found 1:3 packs.

 1998 Score, Card No. 235 (shop eBay)

 The more affordable Score brand offers collectors this rookie card of Moss.
-I’ve always wondered what they were talking about in this card.
+I’ve always wondered what they were talking about on this card.
 Not a fan of the practice gear nor the photo used.
-Card back lacks photo and stats.
-Parallels include the non-serial numbered Showcase and the Showcase One of One.
+The card back lacks photos and stats.
+Parallels include the non-serial numbered Showcase.

 1998 Skybox Premium, Card No. 240 (shop eBay)

 Great action photo here with what appears to be a purple haze coming from Moss.
 A fancy gold-foil stamped font is a nice touch too.
 Card back is challenging to find in gem mint condition, the dark background makes it vulnerable to chipped edges.
 Parallels include Premium Star Rubies #’d / 35.
 And only the truest Moss RC collectors would know about the Premium Fleet Farms parallels; they were inserted one per pack inside packs of Skybox Premium sold at Fleet Farm Stores, these mimic the base rookie card above but with a gold-foil FF stamped on the card front.

 1998 Skybox Thunder, Card No. 242 (shop eBay)